yosi09/InsightCodeingChallange/README.md

 feature 3 - hours.txt,
 and feature 4 - blocked.txt.

 The code received the log data from a file log.txt.
 To conserve the computer memory only 100,000 lines are uploaded each time (changeable by changing CHUNKDATA) and repeat it for the whole file.
-Features 1-3 are analyzed as a bulk while Feature 4 are anaylzed by line.
-The reason for that is since feature 4 needs to give a real-time results while the other can be treated when the system is idle.
+Since feature 4 needs to give real-time results while the other can be analyzed when the system is idle, it is analyzed by line, and therefore takes the longest to calculate.

 I add a fifth feature (Needed to activate by removing comments) that similar to feature 3 but with no overlap between the windows: For example, feature 3 can give the following windows:
 19:00:00 - 20:00:00;